| Name | URL | % Increase | Total Increase | Current Organic Search Traffic | Chart |

 When it comes to paid channels, approximately 46.4% of stores have ran Meta ads at some point, and 41.9% have ran Meta ads this year.

-The average loading time for a Canadian e-commerce store is a critical factor for customer satisfaction and retention.
-Based on data collected, Canadian e-commerce stores have been striving for excellence yet grappling with performance scores.
-In 2025, the average Google Lighthouse Performance Score for these stores is 56.98 out of 100.
-This suggests there is significant room for improvement in optimizing site speed and overall user experience.
+The average loading time for a Canadian E-Commerce Store has become a critical factor in maintaining customer satisfaction and ensuring competitive advantage.
+According to recent data, the Google Lighthouse Performance Score for these stores in 2025 stands at a modest 0.57 out of 100.
+This indicates that there is substantial room for improvement in the speed and efficiency of website performance.

 This list of fastest growing Canadian ecommerce stores provides valuable insights for agency owners and marketers.